KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Session Plans/UVM 2024-2025 Campaign/Session Plan 20.md

 				- Then we have Mark, him and I relate a little, if I hadn't died by Jackson Felwinter I would have continued to serve a power hungry neutral evil leader, and I would have lived and died by my principles, even if they were just an extension of an evil master like Arangol
 				- This is the tragedy, and someone's gonna play victim to the others intentions.
 Don't forget that when your standing over that orb and box
 					- You either let the nuke detonate somewhere away on her own terms, or you have a evil politician point the nuke at a specific target, which could also very well be the peacekeepers for revenge.
 And also, I am in your shoes, for every stupid decision you make, and I can't do anything about it.
 But As for who I trust and the choice considering what I just said, I don't have a fucking clue, that is for you to figure out.

+Freya Calls:
+	- Meet me at the bar, kick back, take a breather.
+Already have one bottle open, the kind for special occasions.
+What do you say?
+		- Meet with Freya and have a fun little get together, purely platonic
+			- Called for them to take my mind off the mission.
+Someone outside of the "fir".
+And not some total rando.
+Wanted to take my mind off the mission, not worry about being someone else for a second if that makes sense
+				- **What to talk about**
+					- Normal questions:
+						- Who are you really?
+						- What would you be if you weren't in the profession you are?
+							- If prompted talk about acting more
+						- Make a toast
+						- **Dance for a little?**
+						- Final questions
+			- Thank you, for being with me in a normal circumstance for a bit

 **Next objective and PONR**
 - Mark calls after procedure